Veterinary Emergency and Referral Center (VERC)

 Is there a way my pet will be recognized as a donor?

 Yes!
 At VERC, we recognize our donors with lots of love and belly rubs, plus social media shout-outs, stories, pictures on our website, and more (with your permission).
-Some donors receive tags or bandanas as well!

 What benefits do donors receive?